pact-foundation/pact-js/README.md

 For examples on how to use it, see [examples/v3/e2e](examples/v3/e2e) and [examples/v3/todo-consumer](examples/v3/todo-consumer).

+**NOTE: This implementation DOES NOT yet support the following features:**

+* `consumerVersionTags` to specify which pacts to verify - only the latest pact will be verified.
+* Any features that make use of the "Pacts for Verification" API which include:
+    * Support for `consumerVersionSelectors`
+    * Pending pacts
+    * WIP pacts

 ### Using the V3 matching rules

 There are a number of new matchers that can be used, like `integer` and `timestamp`.
 There are defined in the `MatchersV3` class that needs to be used with `PactV3` DSL.